 Choose a Journal

 After going through this exercise, your next step is to target a journal within your discipline and research the requirements.
-The ACRL Instruction Section Research and Scholarship Committee has a list to help find journals devoted to teaching in general and specific discipline areas.
+The Kennesaw State University Center for Excellence in Teaching and Learning has a Teaching Journals Directory.

 Three Questions to Evaluate Your Probability for Success

 There are three questions you need to ask yourself to evaluate your chances for success.

 - Ask yourself: how will you evaluate success?
 In other words, what forms of persuasion can you use that will convince the reader that your ideas are worth trying?

 - What previous articles have been published in the journals you are interested in?
 This will give you an idea of whether or not your article is a good fit for the journal or addresses an unmet gap in your field.

 - Do I need to collect data to show evidence of my teaching approach, curricular innovation, or of student learning?
 For some of you, collecting pre and post intervention data is advisable and it may even be required for some teaching journals.
 For others, collecting students’ feedback specifically on your technique or exercise is sufficient.